 In less 48 hours, I will be face-to-face with polar bears, the world’s largest land-based carnivores.
 How cool is that?
 I’ve been invited by Churchill Wild, an arctic safari operator in Churchill, Manitoba to join a group of photographers on a polar bear walking safari at Seal River Heritage Lodge on the shores of Hudson Bay.
 When they emailed, it took me less than a millisecond to accept.

-During the day, I won’t be in a vehicle, which is one of the best things about this adventure.
+During the day, I won’t be in a vehicle, which is one of the best things about this adventure, but also the worst, temperature-wise.
 We’ll photograph polar bears on foot at EYE LEVEL.
 It’ll be great for photography but I need to be smart about what I wear.
 With this in mind, I’ve done a ton of research and asked a lot of questions, and here’s my plan.
 When I get back, I’ll let you know how it fared.
 Also in this post: camera gear—what I’m bringing and why—and packing tips.

 “Layering Is ESSENTIAL!”
 A fellow writer told me in answer to my query.
 She went on to say I’d need a base layer, a mid-layer, an outerwear layer, and depending on the material of the outerwear, a shell (wind stopper) on top of that.
 Awesome!
 (She thinks, her voice dripping with sarcasm).
 I saw myself trudging around in the snow like the Michelin man barely able to move my limbs.